gustavoTheot/gustavoTheot/README.md

-### Ji guys 👋.
+### Hi guys 👋.
 My name is Gustavo Theotonio
 </br>

 - 🌱 I have more affinity with web development using React.js and Node.js.
 But I also have experience with technologies that are below
 - 🎓 Bachelor's Degree in Computer Science at UFPB
 - ✋ I'm Gustavo Teotonio.
-I am enchanted by the possibility that technology offers us to solve problems
+I'm enchanted by the possibility that technology offers us to solve problems
 - 🔭 I'm currently studying Next.js, MongoDB and Testing
 - 📪 Contact me gustavotheotonio46@gmail.com
 </br>